Tomas-Simoes/Aspect-of-Light/README.md

 # Aspect of Light

-*Note: This project is in early development and is currently discontinued.*
+*Note: This project is in early development and is already discontinued.*

 ## Introduction

-*Aspect of Light* is a Souls-like game developed as the final project of my 12º year.
+*Aspect of Light* is a souls-like game developed as the final project of my 12º year.
 Although the game is in its early development stages and has been discontinued, it offers a glimpse into an challeging gameplay experience.

 ## Features